Tutorial

 Let's take a look at the Db.list() method.
 The first parameter is a class literal.
 It defines the class of the object to be returned in the List.
 The next param, LIST_HIGH_SPENDING, identifies the SQL statement to be used to create these objects.

-There is actually one other parameter to this method.
-It is a sequence parameter (or vararg).
+There's actually one other parameter to this method.
+It's a sequence parameter (or vararg).
 It stands for 0 or more pieces of data to be passed to the SQL statement.
 In this case, the SQL statement has no parameters, so no more arguments appear in this particular call to Db.list().

 SELECT